Attention-Mamba: A Mamba-Enhanced Multi-Scale Parallel Inference Network for Medical Image Segmentation: Methods

+The intermediate features in the top-down and bottom-up paths still lack features from certain levels (e.g., ${D_2}$ fuses ${S_1}$, ${S_2}$ but lacks ${S_3}$, ${S_4}$).
+To address this, we introduce two lateral connections between the two paths to facilitate information exchange, enabling the mid-level features (${F_2}$ and ${F_3}$) to incorporate information from all hierarchical levels:

-\subsection{Recursive Alignment Module (RAM)}
+\subsubsection{Recursive Alignment Module (RAM)}

-Inspired by \cite{huang2021alignseg,huang2021fapn,li2020semantic}, we adopt a flow-based alignment module in RAM to learn 2D transformation offsets to guide the upsampling between features with different resolutions.
-However, we have lots of noticeable difference from above methods.
-Firstly, the above methods use this flow-based alignment method to bridge the semantic gap to fuse multi-level features of the encoder, while our RAM aims to achieve spatial alignment between score maps by aligning features before the segmentation head.
-Secondly, the previous MFAM can largely narrow the semantic gap betweent multi-scale feautres, so our module can perform pure spatial alignment without being disturbed by the semantic gap.
-Thirdly, we align features in a stepwise manner.

-As illustrated in the red dashed box in Fig. \ref{Straightforward Alignment}, the flow-based alignment module can be mathematically formulated as:

-Here, we use a 3 $\times$ 3 convolutional layer to learn the offset ($\Delta$) between the high-resolution feature (${F_h}$) and low-resolution feature (${F_l}$). ${\rm{concat}}$ represents channel concatenation operation and ${\rm{Up}}$ refers to the bilinear interpolation upsampling. $f$ denotes the alignment function for aligning feature with the learned offsets, and ${\hat F_l}$ is the aligned feature.

-To achieve our recursive alignment, we adopt intermediate features to learn offsets.
-Specifically, we learn the offsets between ${F_1}$ and ${F_2}$, ${F_2}$ and ${F_3}$, ${F_3}$ and ${F_4}$, and then use these offsets to align the features in a step-wise manner.
-Therefore, the function for calculating the offset in Eq. \ref{flow-based alignment module} needs to be rewritten as:
+The proposed RAM is used to guide the alignment between low-resolution features and the highest-resolution feature, especially for large displacements (e.g., between ${F_4}$ and ${F_1}$).
+As illustrated in Fig. \ref{Recursive Alignment}, we adopt intermediate features to achieve recursive alignment.
+A 3 $\times$ 3 convolutional layer is first applied to compute the offset $\Delta$ between the high-resolution feature ${F_n}$ and low-resolution feature ${F_{n + 1}}$:

+Here, ${\rm{Concat}}$ denotes channel-wise concatenation, while ${\rm{Up}}$ indicates bilinear upsampling.
+Then, the warped grid between ${F_{n + 1}}$ and ${F_n}$ is computed as follows:

-After obtaining the offsets, we align low-resolution features (${F_4}$, ${F_3}$, ${F_2}$) to ${F_1}$ respectively.
-It is worth noting that these offsets only need to be calculated once and can be shared by all three alignment processes.
-Fig. \ref{Recursive Alignment} shows an example of aligning ${F_4}$ to ${F_1}$: we first use ${\Delta _3}$ to align ${F_4}$ to ${F_3}$, then use ${\Delta _2}$ to align the output to ${F_2}$, and finally use ${\Delta _1}$ to align the previous output to ${F_1}$.
-The aforementioned processes can be mathematically written as:
+where ${g_n}$ represents each position in spatial grid; ${\Delta _n}({g_n})$ is the normalized offset.
+After obtaining the warped grids between ${F_1}$ and ${F_2}$, ${F_2}$ and ${F_3}$, ${F_3}$ and ${F_4}$, we align ${F_4}$ and ${F_3}$ to ${F_1}$ in a step-wise manner, respectively.
+It is worth noting that these warped grids only need to be calculated once and can be shared by all alignment processes.
+The above procedures can be formulated as follows:

-where the initial value ${\hat F_n} = {F_n}$; ${P_n}$ is the final aligned feature map corresponding to ${F_n}$; $\left\{ \cdot \right\}$ represents the recursive process.
-As for $f$, AlignSeg \cite{huang2021alignseg} modifies bilinear interpolation as their alignment function, while SFNet \cite{li2020semantic} and FaPN \cite{huang2021fapn} employ the differentiable bi-linear sampling mechanism and deformable convolutions \cite{dai2017deformable}, respectively.
-With the demand for keeping efficiency, we directly use the alignment function proposed in SFNet.
-After having calculated ${\Delta _n}$, the warped grid between ${F_{n + 1}}$ and ${F_n}$ can be calculated as: